More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Related Work

-To mitigate the risks mentioned above, prior work has explored privacy-enhancing technologies for visual content.
-Technical solutions include automatic detection and obfuscation of sensitive regions, blurring or masking private content, facial de-identification, redaction before sharing~\cite{ravi2024review}, or developing AI-assisted tools that guide users in making informed decisions~\cite{orekondy2017towards}.
-Other studies emphasized user-centered controls, such as allowing people to set sharing preferences on upload or delegate privacy decisions to trusted assistants~\cite{10.1145/3517384}.
-However, many existing tools do not offer robust protection mechanisms or often overlook how specific objects and contextual cues shape perceptions of privacy.
+A wide range of privacy risks associated with visual content have been documented in the research literature.
+Such risks emerge from the distinct and recognizable elements contained in the image, often revealing more information than the sharer intends.
+Prior work has shown that photos can expose biometric or demographic details, geolocation, social relationships and status, or health and economic conditions~\cite{li2020towards,10.1145/3547299,goyeneche2024linked}.
+Individuals who did not voluntarily participate in image creation (e.g., bystanders, passersby, or children) could also be exposed when the image is shared without their knowledge or consent~\cite{akter2020uncomfortable,akter2020privacy,Niu2025Bystanders,10.1145/3517384}.
+Privacy risks are further amplified by sensitive attributes inferred at scale from image content and metadata by modern data-harvesting systems~\cite{amil2024impact}.
+These findings illustrate that privacy risks in images arise from inferences that can be drawn from how visual and contextual cues relate to each other within a scene.

-Despite current limitations, visual privacy protection efforts and understanding user privacy practices align with broader regulatory principles, such as the General Data Protection Regulation (GDPR) in the European Union, which treats visual data as personal data, granting individuals rights over how it is collected, processed, and shared.
-More recently, the EU AI Act has highlighted that AI systems using personal and biometric data (the majority of them are extracted from visual content) should be labeled as high-risk systems, requiring stronger safeguards and oversight.
-These frameworks highlight the need for privacy-aware systems that can detect, interpret, and protect sensitive visual cues in ways that adhere to legal obligations and respect users' preferences.
+To mitigate the risks mentioned above, prior work has explored privacy-enhancing technologies for visual content~\cite{10.1145/3708501,wen2024image,chiang2025understanding}.
+Technical solutions include automatic detection and obfuscation of sensitive details using blurring, redaction, and facial de-identification~\cite{orekondy2017towards,ravi2024review,khamis2022deepfakes,vishwamitra2017blur}.
+On the other hand, user-centric solutions offer options to restrict the sharing of visual content to a specific set of people or to delegate privacy decisions to trusted assistants~\cite{zhang2024designing,hoyle2020privacynorms, 10.1145/3517384, 10.1145/2396761.2398735}.
+However, these solutions treat all sensitive elements as uniformly risky, overlooking how the co-presence of multiple elements impacts users' privacy perception.
+The mismatch between existing protection mechanisms and human perception emphasizes the need for a deeper understanding of object-level interactions, which is the focus of our work.